suzannejmatthews/aosk/chapter1.md

 # Your Goal:

 Help Ruby (a.k.a.
-ScriptKitty) and Ruby figure out what Jerr is doing!
+ScriptKitty) and Pixel figure out what Gerry is doing!

 (add some more comics here)